rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Tag Asset Groups

-Get asset groups associated with a tag
+This action is used to get asset groups associated with a tag

 ##### Input